quintans/ezSQL/README.md

 ### Updatable

-If a bean implements `pt.quintans.ezSQL.common.api.Updatable`, the DML operations will only use the properties that were change.
-In the examples the used beans extend from `pt.quintans.ezSQL.orm.app.domain.IdentityDomain` that has this implementation.
+If a bean implements `com.github.quintans.ezSQL.common.api.Updatable`, the DML operations will only use the properties that were change.
+In the examples the used beans extend from `com.github.quintans.ezSQL.orm.app.domain.IdentityDomain` that has this implementation.

 ### INSERT EXAMPLES